These are wonderful Restorative Practices in Schools handouts. Note: Click on links (in bold) to go to view/download PDF document.

 This handout shows the statistics that point to the school to prison pipeline and more importantly statistics that prove that restorative practices does in fact work.

-This handout lists the trainings services and support options provided by Restorative Solutions, Inc. A nice one page handout that can be used to show your administration or team when considering working with us.
+This packet lists the trainings services and support options provided by Restorative Solutions, Inc along with a variety of other introductory materials explaining our work.
+A nice handout that can be used to show your administration or team when considering working with us.

 Connection Circles RJ in Schools (PDF, 83k)